gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     the total number of OpenMP threads per separate PME ranks.
     The default, 0, copies the value from ``-ntomp``.

-``-gpu_id``
-    A string that specifies the ID numbers of the GPUs to be used by corresponding PP ranks on this node.
-For example, "0011" specifies that the lowest two PP ranks use GPU 0, and the other two use GPU 1.

 ``-pin``
     Can be set to "auto," "on" or "off" to control whether mdrun will attempt to set the affinity of threads to cores.